Archive for category: WordPress

 If you’re getting some use out of this plugin, please consider donating a few dollars to support its future development.

-I’m not really a software developer.
-I’m just a film editor with some time on his hands who wanted to post video for clients and wasn’t happy with the current state of any available software.
-But I want to really make this thing work, so please help me out by posting your feedback in the comments.
+I'm not really a software developer.
+I'm just a film editor with some time on his hands who wanted to post video for clients and wasn't happy with the current state of any available software.
+But I want to really make this thing work, so please help me out by posting your feedback on Github or my WordPress support forum.
+I do not offer free email support.

 Why doesn’t my video play?